AzimKrishna/AzimKrishna/README.md

 ### Glad to see you here!
-I'm a passionate developer who is fond of turning ideas and reality.
+I'm a passionate developer who is fond of turning ideas into reality.
 Over the past few years, I've gained experience as a full-stack developer by working on projects and being able to make elegant front-end websites with immense features.

 I have intermediate knowledge about Webhosting and experience in efficient and effective email marketing.
 I'm also a cybersecurity security enthusiast constantly trying to learn more in this domain.
 Also, a proud cryptocurrency enthusiast who has been in the space since 2017.